kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

 user_t *user = (user_t *) malloc(sizeof(user));
 ```
 In the above example, we needed to allocate enough bytes for the struct.
-Instead we allocated enough bytes to hold a pointer.
+Instead, we allocated enough bytes to hold a pointer.
 Once we start using the user pointer we will corrupt memory.
-Correct code is shown below.
+The correct code is shown below.
 ```C
 struct User {
    char name[100];